Health Care Worker Certification

 - The necessary level of competence in oral and written English as shown by passage of one or more nationally recognized, commercially available, standardized test of the applicant’s ability to speak and write; and

-- a. a predictor test (if the majority of States licensing the profession in which the foreign national intends to work recognize a test predicting a worker’s success on the profession’s licensing or certification examination), or
+- a. a predictor test (if the majority of States licensing the profession in which the alien intends to work recognize a test predicting a worker’s success on the profession’s licensing or certification examination), or

 - b. the actual licensing or certification examination.